wwwweb/CRMod/README.md

 See at a glance how many are ready to rumble.

 On the custom games screen, this mod enhances the game list by changing the display content of some columns.
 The lobby name is shown instead of a raw battle ID.
 Press **F5** to scan all fully booked lobbies for their ready status.
 Your own ready status is shown with ✓ or ✗ in the turn column.
+Also changes some other columns to more meaningful values, dependent on the match state.

 > ⚠️ Note: F5 works by automatically entering and exiting each lobby to gather ready information.
 This generates no more server requests than a wizard normally generates by entering each lobby, but in quicker succession.
 Please don't spam it.